 Often referred to as retractable gates, folding gates are also called accordion gates, scissor gates, door gates or industrial warehouse gates.
 They’re affordable, low maintenance and take up very little space.

 Some of the most common uses for folding gates are:

 - Retail settings and storefronts

 - Car parks

 While design and materials will vary, most users prefer sturdy folding gates of galvanized steel, but they may also be made of polycarbonate or aluminum.
-Typically scissor-type doors have an interlocking lattice that makes them stronger; they come in many different sizes and colors, with a variety of installation options.
-They may be single panel with a lock at the end, or bi-folding with a locking mechanism in the middle.
+Typically scissor-type gates have an interlocking lattice that makes them stronger, and they come in many different sizes and colors, with a variety of installation options.
+They may be single panel with a lock at the end or bi-folding with a locking mechanism in the middle.

 - May be hinged so gate can fold aside to allow maximum opening width, which is useful for smaller openings and entrances.

 - Straight or curved lattice.

 - Portability, where gates can be rolled up and stored easily when not in use, but assembled easily and quickly when needed.